Contents

 Mobile Compatibility

 Enables field workers to submit and access permits directly from disaster zones, reducing delays in processing and accelerating reconstruction.
-GovBuilt’s mobile app is designed for maximum convenience from the field.
+MCCi’s mobile app is designed for maximum convenience from the field.
 Inspectors can work in offline mode if cell service is not available—no need to wait around for a better signal.

 Preparing Your Team for Disaster